expo/expo/docs/pages/guides/monorepos.md

 <Collapsible summary="2.
 Why do we need tell Metro how to resolve packages?">

-This option is important to resolve libraries in the right **node_modules** folders.
-Monorepo tooling, like Yarn, usually creates two different **node_modules** folders which are used for a single workspace.
+This option is important to resolve libraries in the correct **node_modules** directories.
+Monorepo tooling, like Yarn, usually creates two different **node_modules** directories which are used for a single workspace.

 1. **apps/mobile/node_modules** - The "project" folder
 2. **node_modules** - The "root" folder